Safe operation of cranes is not only essential for operators and users, but for all workers on site.

 Employees are entitled to workers’ compensation benefits, and they will not have to prove negligence to collect.
 They only need to show the injury arose out of work and occurred in the course and scope of employment.

 However, workers’ compensation will only cover medical expenses and a portion of lost wages.
-Workers can also pursue third-party litigation against others responsible parties – aside from the employer.
+Workers can also pursue third-party litigation with the assistance of a crane accident lawyer in Fort Lauderdale against others responsible parties – aside from the employer.

 No matter your situation, our legal team can help.